Financial Services Guide

-3. For ongoing advice and support, we apply a simple, flat monthly fee of $250 (+GST), regardless of the size of your investment balance or where your money is invested.
-However, a lower or higher fee may be offered, depending on your personal circumstances and/or the complexity of work required.
+3. For ongoing advice and support, we currently apply a flat monthly fee (CPI indexed) of up to $250 per client plus GST, less insurance commission rebates if applicable.
+Please note that a lower fee may be offered, depending on personal circumstances (eg younger clients, pro-bono etc), and the complexity of work required.

 Does Westmount accept insurance commissions?

 Yes.
-We generally retain insurance commissions, using the proceeds to offset or lower our ongoing advice fees mentioned above.
+We generally retain insurance commissions at present, using the proceeds to lower our ongoing advice fees outlined above.

 Will Westmount receive other benefits?

 No. We do not accept alternative forms of remuneration, commonly referred to as 'soft-dollar' commissions (e.g. conventions, discounted loans, gifts, awards etc) from product providers.
 A Public Register of alternative remuneration received by us is available on request.

 When will I receive specific details about fees?

 The basis and amount of all fees will be fully set out in your SoA and explained by your Adviser prior to engagement.

 Will any third parties be paid for referring my business?